-Learn how to create intelligent sites by extending HTML with a variety of scripting languages for the web.
+Students will learn how to create intelligent sites by extending HTML with a variety of scripting languages for the web.
 Develop pages that can verify forms, open new windows, set cookies and create new HTML documents "on the fly."
 Emphasis will be placed on JavaScript, CGI programming with Perl, and server-side languages such as ASP, JSP and PHP.
-Prerequisite: CIS224.
+Prerequisite: CIS112.

+CIS258 C++ Programming II

-CIS258 Object-Oriented Programming with C++ 2-2-3 This advanced programming course emphasizes the C++ implementation of object-oriented designs.
+This advanced programming course emphasizes the C++ implementation of object-oriented designs.
 It expands upon both the structured techniques introduced in the CIS158, CIS208, and CIS238.
 While concentrating on the creation of C++ object systems, students will learn advanced language topics such as function overloading, default arguments, inheritance, virtual functions, and run-time type information.
-Prerequisite: CIS158, CIS238 (recommended).
+Prerequisite: CIS158.